Search for “musician” in the Google app store and this is what you get.

 gstrings – Guitar Tuner

 This app retired my old tuner.
-1 item less to carry around in my teaching bag.
+One item less to carry around in my teaching bag.

 - Odd meters